andrewjw/site/_posts/2011-11-02-exceptional-catches.md

     // display error message
 {% endhighlight %}

- We're looking up the parameter to <tt>do_analysis</tt> in a dictionary and catching the case where
+ We're looking up the parameter to `do_analysis` in a dictionary and catching the case where `index` doesn't exist.
-<tt>index</tt> doesn't exist.
 This code is also capturing too much.
-Not because the exception is too general,
-but because there is too much code in the <tt>try</tt> block.
+Not because the exception is too general, but because there is too much code in the `try` block.

-The issue with this code is what happens if <tt>do_analysis</tt> raises a <tt>KeyError</tt>?
+The issue with this code is what happens if `do_analysis` raises a `KeyError`?
 To capture the exceptions that we're expecting we need to only wrap the dictionary lookup in and not catch anything from the analysis call.
 {% highlight python %}